-When choosing a Notebook or Chromebook, this Acer Chromebook 13 is definitely one of the best laptops for traveling.
-The 13” screen size is the perfect medium between the very small 11” and the standard 15”.
+When choosing a Notebook or Chromebook, this Acer Chromebook 14 is definitely one of the best laptops for traveling.
+The 14” screen size is the perfect medium between the very small 11” and the standard 15”.
 It’s a very light laptop, making it ideal for putting in carry-on luggage.
 The 11-hour battery life, however, is what takes it from good to one of the best laptops for traveling.
-Other Chromebooks may have a similar battery life, but not at a $268 price point.
+Other Chromebooks may have a similar battery life, but not at that price point.

 If your budget is under $200 and you want a laptop that runs on Windows, the Acer Aspire One Cloudbook is probably the one you want.
 Despite the minimal storage space, it’s still one of the best laptops for traveling when you have basic needs.
 It comes with Microsoft Office 365 and supports most basic programs.
 If you plan on storing lots of pictures, just grab an external hard drive before you leave.

 A bit smaller than the Acer Chromebook 13, but with even better portability and the best price point on the market for any Chromebook.